Director's Welcome

 Dear Friends and Colleagues,

+The 2023 applicant pool yielded over 80 new students to the MPH, MHA, MS, and PhD programs.
 The student body is full of talented, highly intelligent, curious, hardworking, and dedicated people from a large geographic span of places of origin, diverse life and work experiences, and prior training in clinical and non-clinical fields.
 I expect that students will be able to engage in exciting discussions, learn a great deal from one another, and develop friendships and collegial relationships that will last a lifetime.

 These relationships start with the decision to pursue them and contribute to debates, group assignments, e-discussion boards, and attend social and networking events to the extent possible.
 The old adage, “you get what you put into it” could not be truer in a graduate school education whether the effort put forth is in the traditional classroom setting, a practice-based fieldwork experience, or an online program.